The 2021 Annual Parish Assembly Meeting will be held on

 The next Parish Council Meeting is due to be held on

-The meeting will be held remotely using Zoom and members of the public who wish to participate should check the agenda (or email the Clerk) for the meeting link and password.
-Any questions or comments relating to the agenda may also be emailed to the Clerk
+The meeting will be held remotely using Zoom and members of the public who wish to participate should check the agenda for the meeting link and password.
+Any questions or comments relating to items on the agenda may also be emailed to the Clerk

 Ardleigh Parish Council Clerk